jamestharpe/jamestharpe.com/content/pcf-spring-boot-basics.md

 ```

 The output of `cf push` will include a URL.
 Opening the URL in a web browser should bring up the application.

+## Next: PCF and Spring Boot Environment Basics

+Now that we have a basic Spring Boot application running on PCF, we can explore how to [configure the local and PCF run-time environments]({{< ref "pcf-spring-boot-environment-basics.md" >}}).